-Picturing Parkinson's draws on research undertaken as part of the Oxford Quantification Study (OxQUIP) led by Professor Antoniades, which is all about developing new ways to measure Parkinson's symptoms.
-It is part of a continuing collaboration with Dr Jim Harris, Teaching Curator at the Ashmolean Museum.
+This project draws on the Oxford Quantification Study (OxQUIP), a research project led by Professor Chrystalina Antoniades, which is developing new ways to measure Parkinson's symptoms.